“A man goes to the doctors complaining that he keeps shitting a strawberry every day. ‘Don’t worry’, the doctor says, ‘we’ve got cream for that!’“.

 With my legs tied together, I shuffled out onto the edge of the platform.

 The adrenaline had already kicked in.
 ‘Only one way down from here’, I told myself.

 The first second feels the same as jumping off a boat into water…almost like you’re floating.
 But then the sheer height and speed hits you.
 Some people scream – my sound was more like a ‘WAAAAAAAHHHHHHHHHHH!’ sound.
 I wasn’t proud of it.

-It was a great experience, and can’t recommend the AJ Hackett team enough if you’re travelling round Australia and thinking about doing a bungee jump yourself.
+It was a great experience, and can’t recommend the AJ Hackett team in Cairns enough if you’re travelling round Australia and thinking about doing a bungee jump yourself.